Uberi/University-Notes/PHIL145/PHIL145.md

 ;wip: get that list of valid forms from the slides

 We can combine argument forms to get more complex arguments.
-For example, hypotheical syllogism and modus ponens together:
+For example, hypothetical syllogism and modus ponens together:

     If P, then Q
     If Q, then R